guerindylan555-boop/MVPvintedboost/README.md

       -H "Authorization: Bearer $ADMIN_BEARER_TOKEN"
     ```
   - Returns `{ ok: true, message: "DB initialized" }` on success.

+#### Garment-type cache & Redis
+- `REDIS_URL` (optional) enables a shared Redis client that is opened on app startup and closed on shutdown.
+When unset, the backend sticks to the in-process TTL cache.
+- Cache entries use SHA256(image) keys under `garment_type:<version>:<hash>` (configurable via `GARMENT_TYPE_CACHE_PREFIX` and `GARMENT_TYPE_CACHE_VERSION`).
+Payloads are compact JSON blobs: `{ "type": "top|bottom|full", "origin": "classifier", "ts": <unix>, "model_id": <genai model> }`.
+- A 24h TTL (overridable via `GARMENT_TYPE_TTL_SECONDS`) keeps Redis and local memory in sync.
+Keys expire automatically so prompt tweaks can roll out by bumping the cache version.
+- Single-flight protection avoids stampedes: a short-lived Redis lock (`GARMENT_TYPE_LOCK_TTL_SECONDS`, default 30s) coordinates workers, and an in-process `asyncio.Lock` covers the no-Redis path.
+Waiters poll for the cached result for up to `GARMENT_TYPE_LOCK_WAIT_SECONDS`.
+- Redis operations run with strict timeouts/retries (`REDIS_OP_TIMEOUT_SECONDS`, `REDIS_OPERATION_RETRIES`, `REDIS_RETRY_BACKOFF_SECONDS`).
+Any network/auth failure clears the shared client and falls back to the local classifier so requests still succeed.
+- Persisted listings keep the garment type in Postgres metadata; the Redis/in-memory cache is strictly an acceleration layer and can be flushed at any time without losing canonical data.

 ### Model and SDK
 - Model: `gemini-2.5-flash-image-preview` (aka Nano Banana) for both image generation and text-from-image descriptions